larsonost/larsonost/README.md

 I am a **Data Scientist** and __M.S. in Data Science__ student at __Northeastern University Khoury College of Computer Sciences__.

-I am passionate about **Machine Learning** and **Data Science**.
-I'm eager to work on solving interesting problems across diverse domains especially in the field of **deep learning** and **natural language processing**.
-Within this page I have provided an overview of my skills, projects, and experience.
+I am currently pursuing my Master’s in Data Science at Northeastern University, Boston.
+Through projects and work experience I have gained proficiency in deep learning frameworks, scripting languages, and database management.
+I am looking to pursue a career in **deep learning** and **natural language processing**.

 <h2> My Skills: </h2>